 This can sound like a dirty career for people who only want white-collar jobs.
 However, you are safer in the 21st century if you have truck driving knowledge and skills.
 It is a growing profession and is quite promising.
 Truck drivers help transfer goods from point A to point B either from a warehouse to a supplier or from a supplier to different retailers.
 To work in this profession you must be good at keeping time and working on strict deadlines.

 5. Study Medical Technology

-In this era of technology, being a medical technologist can be fun and fulfilling.
+In this era of technology, becoming a medical technologist can be fun and fulfilling.
+You will be tasked with maintaining and operating different medical equipment used in the analysis of complex scientific tests of body fluids and blood.
 You will be tasked with maintaining and operating different medical equipment used in the analysis of complex scientific tests of body fluids and blood.
 Your major duties shall be to collect and prepare blood, urine, and tissue samples for medical analyses, identification of cell abnormalities in certain samples, preparation of detailed reports on the results of your analyses, and data collection and review.
 You must be good at teamwork to survive in this profession as you will be required to work with several relevant medical specialists to identify relevant diagnoses for the challenges you find.
 You need to study clinical laboratory science or medical biotechnology to fit in this career.
 You must have a good knowledge of chemistry and biology and have the ability to use different medical equipment and tools to perform better in this profession.

 6. Be A Financial Advisor